ChenJiaoyan/X-TL/README.md

 # X-TL

-This project contains the codes, ontology and data for the work "Transfer Learning Explanation with Ontologies".
+This project contains the codes, ontology and data for the paper "Transfer Learning Explanation with Ontologies".

 ./Data: Information for data access and download